KTH/devops-course/README.md

 * Group work is encouraged (max 3 persons) but you cannot be with the same persons for more than 2 projects.
 You can do a work alone for one or at most two projects.

 ## Group Rules
-* We have pre-generated 4 sheets of random groups correspondent to 4 tasks.
-Each group can choose one of five categories.
-* As the students are allowed to choose at most once in the same category, in case of the task conflict, the groups are allowed to change if the original group cannot achieve consensus.
-But this MUST be done in pull request to update the original group sheets.
+* The pre-generated group sheets are the suggestion instead of the mandatory.
+* We have decided to drop the numbering of the groups due to poor maintainable.
+So there is no need to create an issue to update the group sheet.
+* When you send a pull for registration, please follow the name convention of using email addresses of two members: email-email instead of the group number.
 * We recommend 2 students.
 Three is also possible for ambitious essays, demos or development.